What is Consumption?

 4. Economic theories

-The study of consumption theory has helped economists formulate numerous theories such as The Law of Demand, Consumer Surplus concept, and the Law of Diminishing Marginal Utility.
-The theories help understand how individual behavior affects the input and output in the economy.
+The study of consumption theory has helped economists formulate numerous theories such as the Law of Demand, the Consumer Surplus concept, and the Law of Diminishing Marginal Utility.
+These theories help analysts understand how individual behavior affects the input and output in the economy.

 5. Government theories